teivah/designdeck/reliability.md

 ## Jitter

-Introduces a part of randomness to avoid synchronized retry spikes experienced during cascading failures
+Introduces a part of randomness to avoid synchronized retry spikes experienced during [cascading failures](#cascading-failure)

+## Load shedding

+Action to reduce the load on something

+Example: when the CPU utilization reaches a threshold, the server can start returning errors

 ## Phi-accrual failure detector